About Us

 KSMU is proud of our award-winning news coverage.
 Our news team has been recognized with multiple National Edward R. Murrow Awards, more than a dozen Regional Edward R. Murrow Awards, and scores of honors from other institutions, including the Missouri Broadcasters Association, Public Radio News Directors Incorporated, the Missouri Bar Association, and the Missouri State Teachers Association.

-KSMU Radio is jointly-licensed with Ozarks Public Television, the region’s PBS affiliate.
+KSMU Radio is jointly-licensed with Ozarks Public Television, the region’s PBS member station.
 Brought together in 2001, the stations formed Ozarks Public Broadcasting, licensed to and operated by Missouri State University.
 The work of Ozarks Public Broadcasting is deeply rooted in public service.
 Every effort we undertake is in service to – and made possible by – our community.

 General Contact Information